pkardas/notes/books/python-architecture-patterns/notes.md

 anemic models, is the most common initial way for people to approach service-oriented design.
 This works fine for systems that are very simple, but it can quickly degrade into a distributed ball of mud.

-WHen two things have to be changed together, we say that they are coupled.
+When two things have to be changed together, we say that they are coupled.
 We can never completely avoid coupling, except by having our software not talk to any other software.
 What we want is to avoid inappropriate coupling.

 How do we get appropriate coupling?
 We should think in terms of verbs, not nouns.
 Our domain model is about modeling a